Creating Cloud Managed Devices

-The Ioto Service is the cloud application providing services for the EmbedThis Builder and managing the provisioning of devices into Device Clouds.
+The Ioto Service is a cloud application.
+It provides services for the EmbedThis Builder and manages the assignment of devices into Device Clouds.

-Ioto Device Clouds are the cloud-based hubs that run in your AWS account and region to manage the day-to-day communications and management with your devices.
+Ioto Device Clouds are cloud-based hubs that run in a region of your chosing.
+They manage routine communications and management for your devices.

-The Ioto Device Agent is a cloud-ready embedded agent for remote device management with an embedded web server, embedded database, HTTP client, MQTT client and extensive AWS IoT cloud integration.
+The Ioto Device Agent is a cloud-ready embedded agent for remote device management.
+It includes an embedded web server, embedded database, HTTP client, MQTT client and extensive AWS IoT cloud integration.
 The agent communicates with the Ioto Service and Device Clouds for management.
 See Ioto Agent Documentation for in-depth details about the Ioto Agent.

 The work flow for creating cloud managed devices begins with the Builder.
 The Builder is used to define and configure your products and device clouds.

 For each product type that you wish to manage from the cloud, you need to create a product definition that describes your device and nominates the device agent you wish to utilize.